Harryyadav/slate/source/includes/library_tasks.md

 Parameter            | Description
 ---------------------|-------------------
-title                | Returns all tasks containing string in their title description          | Returns all tasks containing string in their description priority             | Given a priority 0-10, returns all tasks with specified priority tags                 | Given a JSON encoded list of tags, returns all tasks with specified tags phase                | Given a phase id, returns all tasks in specified phase
+priority             | Given a priority 0-10, returns all tasks with specified priority phase                | Given a phase id, returns all tasks in specified phase